Rob217/Python-cheat-sheet/Python-cheat-sheet.md

 >>> c.shape
 (4, 1, 1)
 ```
-This might occur if assigning one array to another with a variable dimension size which sometimes may be 1.
+This might occur if assigning one array to another with a variable dimension size which may be 1.

 ## Matplotlib <a name="Matplotlib"></a>